DL1XY/D72-RigCTRL/README.md

 # D72-RigCTRL

 Program to control the Kenwood TH-D72 dual-band transceiver on PC or Android phone via USB-OTG.
-Also provides basic satellite prediction based on location.
+Also provides basic satellite prediction functionality based on user's location.

 ## Connect a PC to TH-D72
 The following should work similar on Windows, just make sure the radio's USB-UART bridge is detected by Windows and change the serial device in the terminal configuration.